Friday Night, Saturday Morning

-Friday Night, Saturday Morning is a UK television chat show with a revolving guest host.
+Friday Night, Saturday Morning was a UK television chat show with a revolving guest host.
 It ran on BBC2 from 28 September 1979 to 2 April 1982, broadcast live from the Greenwood Theatre, a part of Guy's Hospital.
 It was notable for being the only television show to be hosted by a former British Prime Minister (Harold Wilson), and for an argument about the blasphemy claims surrounding the film Monty Python's Life of Brian (1979).

 The programme was the idea of Iain Johnstone and Will Wyatt, who insisted on a changing presenter every fortnight.
 Another innovation was that the presenters chose the guests they were to interview.

 Harold Wilson

 The editions of 12 and 19 October 1979 were the first television shows ever hosted by a former or sitting British prime minister.
 Harold Wilson had resigned as PM three years earlier.
 A media-savvy personality, he seemed a promising host for a talk show, an experiment now seen as a failure.
 Wilson was at a loss, often leaving gaps while he tried to think of a question to ask his guests, notably Harry Secombe.
 When asked what Shakespearean roles she would have wished to have played, Pat Phoenix listed some, then said wistfully, "... but I'm a bit past it now."
 Failing to pick up on this, Wilson attempted to ask another question, at which point Phoenix exclaimed, "Say 'No'!"
 In 2000, Friday Night, Saturday Morning was voted in the "100 TV Moments from Hell" by Channel 4.
 One critic described Wilson's reading the autocue as if it were the Rosetta Stone.

 Producer Iain Johnstone later attributed Wilson's poor performance to memory loss.
 It may have been an early sign of the Alzheimer's disease which caused Wilson's later dementia.